azuredevcollege/trainingdays/day6/challenges/challenge4.md

 <img src="./img/php3.png">

 Congratulations!
-You have successfully built a 2 tier web app and run that.
+You have successfully built a 2-tier web app and run that locally.

 Now we can stop and delete the containers.
-Please don't delete the images for now.
-We need them on the next challenge.
+Please don't delete these images for now.
+We will use these at Challange 5.
 Type:
 ```shell
 $ docker container rm -f mysqldb phpapp